OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Experiments

 \section{Experiments}

-In this section, we show compelling evidence that our \ours{} framework significantly enhances the optimization efficiency of established FOO algorithms, which is supported through synthetic experiments (Sec. \ref{sec:exp:syn}), and applications in both reinforcement learning (Sec. \ref{sec:exp:rl}) and neural network training on image and text datasets (Sec \ref{sec:exp:nn}).
+In this section, we use extensive experiments to show that our \ours{} framework can considerably enhance the efficiency of FOO with parallel computing, including synthetic experiments (Sec.~\ref{sec:exp:syn}), reinforcement learning (Sec.~\ref{sec:exp:rl}) and neural network training on various datasets (Sec.~\ref{sec:exp:nn}).